The Best Free Evernote Alternative

 Evernote is a good tool to use if you’re into note-taking.
 Regardless of length, note-taking is a breeze on Evernote due to its notebook-style design.
 There are good formatting options available when crafting notes and the interface encourages you to have a good writing flow.

 Some digital note-taking apps struggle when it comes to long-form notes, but not Evernote.
 In fact, its templates make it even easier for you to structure your thoughts when writing longer notes.
+All this while als making it easy for you to take quick notes via its intuitive interface.

 Evernote is good for you if you need a tool to help you with heavier note-taking.
 Its web-clipper extension is also a handy feature to have for research as it allows you to snip content from the web and paste it on Evernote.
 Snipped content can also be highlighted to emphasize key areas.